 TalkBack: To interact with your device using touch and spoken feedback, you can turn on the TalkBack screen reader.
 TalkBack describes your actions and tells you about alerts and notifications.

-Voice Access: If using a touch screen is difficult, the Voice Access app lets you control your device with spoken commands.
-Use your voice to open apps, navigate and edit text hands free.
-Voice Access is currently in a limited beta release in English only.
+Voice Access: Voice Access lets you control your device with spoken commands.
+Use your voice to open apps, navigate and edit text hands-free.

 Use a braille display

 BrailleBack: You can connect a refreshable braille display to your device via Bluetooth.
 BrailleBack works with TalkBack for a combined speech and braille experience, allowing you to edit text and interact with your device.

 Captions: You can choose caption preferences (language, text and style) for your device.

 Live Caption: On Pixel devices, Live Caption automatically captions media playing on your phone.

 Live Transcribe: You can use Live Transcribe to capture speech and view it as text.

 Sound Amplifier: You can use Sound Amplifier with wired headphones to filter, augment and amplify the sounds in your environment.